 Island Air.
 Kodiak

-Kodiak is located near the eastern tip of Kodiak Island in the Gulf of Alaska.
+Kodiak is located on the northeastern edge of Kodiak Island in the Gulf of Alaska.
+The Island is 250 air miles from Anchorage and 100 miles by sea to the closest road in Homer.
 Alexander Baranov, a Russian fur trapper, established a settlement at Chiniak Bay, the site of present-day Kodiak in 1792.
 At that time, there were over 6,500 Sugpiaqs (Koniags) in the area and the Island was called "Kikhtak."
 It later was known as "Kadiak," the Inuit word for island.
 Kodiak became the first capital of Russian Alaska until Alaska became a U.S. Territory in 1867.

 The "Town of Kodiak" was incorporated in 1940.
 During the Aleutian Campaign of World War II, the Navy and the Army built bases on the Island.
 Fort Abercrombie was constructed in 1939, and later became the first secret radar installation in Alaska.
 Development continued, and the 1960s brought growth in commercial fisheries and fish processing.
 The 1964 earthquake and subsequent tidal wave virtually leveled downtown Kodiak.
 The fishing fleet, processing plant, canneries, and 158 homes were destroyed - $30 million in damage.
 The infrastructure was rebuilt, and by 1968, Kodiak had become the largest fishing port in the U.S., in terms of dollar value.